hanakamar/SC1015-DSAI-Project/README.md

 > - Computing correlations to likes in each brand category with this new cleaned dataset
 > - Identifying top 4 variables with strongest correlations

-By producing a cleaned dataset and computing correlations, we've compiled 3 datasets - the raw one and two cleaned (using IQR and isolated forests technique) and we've found correlations varied significantly accross the three and that the removal of outliers may have been responsibly for the decrease in the strength of correlations between followers and likes.
+By producing a cleaned dataset and computing correlations, we've compiled 3 datasets - the raw one and two cleaned (using IQR and isolated forests technique) and we've found correlations varied significantly across the three and that the removal of outliers may have been responsibly for the decrease in the strength of correlations between followers and likes.
 Our decision to stick with the original dataset was due to the consistent top correlations with variables as well as the fact that the cleaned dataset missed extremes that may explain data behaviours for user engagement which may be key to understanding which metric is most valuable.
 ## 4. Insights from relationships in raw dataset
 In this file, we conducted bivariate exploration into the top two variables - Followers & Comments - with Likes for each brand category and executed multiple kind of regression models for further analysis.
 This consisted of: